LimeChain/etherlime/README.md

 2. [Ready] Being able to compile contracts to the desired formats for deployment <---- Done
 3. [Ready] Being able to run unit tests on the compiled contracts <---- Done
 4. [Ready] Being able to run unit tests with code coverage <---- Done
+5. [Ready] Being able to debug transactions <---- Done
-5. [Not Ready] Being able to debug transactions <---- Next
+6. [Not Ready] Being able to verify contracts <---- Next

 ## Installing